Our people

 Dr. Pauline Muchina, originally from Rift Valley Province in Kenya, came to the U.S. for studies that culminated in a Ph.D. in 2000.
 Now based in Washington, DC, she currently serves as the Policy, Education, and Advocacy Coordinator for Africa at the American Friends Service Committee, as well as chairing the COVID-19 Working Group at the Advocacy Network for Africa.
 Earlier in her career, she served for over seven years as the Senior Partnership Advisor for UNAIDS.
 She also serves on several boards and advisory groups including the Global Room for Women; Jubilee USA; and the Center for Health and Hope.
 Pauline is the founder of Future African Leaders’ Project, designed to support promising African youth who face serious challenges in getting an education and maintaining their health.
 In 2011, Pauline received the United Methodist Church Global Leadership Award.
 In 2014, the Huffington Post honored Pauline as one of 50 women powerful international religious leaders.
 She holds a master’s degree from the Yale University Divinity School and a Ph.D. from the Union Theological Seminary in New York City.

-The Senior Advisory Council provides regular support, guidance, technical insights, best practices, and inspiration to the staff of the Center.
+The Expert Advisory Group provides regular support, guidance, technical insights, best practices, and inspiration to the staff of C4V.
 As with the Board, the Council is also comprised of an intentional blend of prominent development ethicists and philosophers, a graduate student in international development studies, and several highly experienced international relief and development practitioners, as described below:

 Su-Ming Khoo smiling in glasses with a blue scarf and striped shirt